 When you die or become disabled, you want to control who gets your estate, what part of your estate they will receive and when they will receive that part of your estate.
-An estate plan by the attorneys at Hagenow & Gustoff can accomplish these goals and help you minimize the amount paid in taxes and fees.
+An estate plan by the attorneys at Hagenow Gustoff & Karas LLP can accomplish these goals and help you minimize the amount paid in taxes and fees.

 Everybody needs an estate plan